kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ### Data Cleanup

-We did some very simple checking when we loaded the data, and just quickly glancing over the JSON files I noticed that a few of the recipe_*.json files had their source as [nytimes.com](https://cooking.nytimes.com), and knowing that the [New York Times](https://nytimes.com) requires a subscription to view their recipes, I suspected that my check to see if the page was valid didn't catch all the invalid pages.
-I also scanned a few of the recipe_*.json files and found that the data was bad: recipes had their ingredients doubled and (for example recipe_00007.json has ingredients that look like this:
+I did some cursory checking when we loaded the data, and just quickly glancing over the JSON files I noticed that a few of the `recipe_*.json` files had their source as ****[nytimes.com](https://cooking.nytimes.com)****, and knowing that the
+****[New York Times](https://nytimes.com)**** requires a subscription to view their recipes, I suspected that my check to see if the page was valid didn't catch all the invalid pages.
+I also scanned a few of the `recipe_*.json` files and found that the data was bad: recipes had their ingredients doubled and (for example `recipe_00007.json` has ingredients that look like this:

 ```json
 {